Audit

 Audit conducts audits that address the DoD's top priorities and management challenges; promote the efficiency, effectiveness, and accountability of DoD programs and operations; and detect and deter fraud, waste, and abuse.

-We plan to begin the subject audit in June 2020.
-This audit is in response to a reporting requirement included in House Report 116-333, the conference report to accompany Public Law 116-92, the “National Defense Authorization Act for FY 2020,” December 20, 2019.
-The objective of this audit is to determine whether the Military Services and Defense agencies negotiated fair and reasonable prices for sole-source depot maintenance contracts performed at contractor facilities.
+We plan to begin the subject audit in August 2020.
+This audit is required by Public Law 116-117, “Payment Integrity Information Act of 2019,” March 2, 2020.
+The objective of this audit is to determine whether, in FY 2020, the DoD complied with Public Law 116-117, “Payment Integrity Information Act of 2019,” March 2, 2020.
 We may revise the objective as the audit proceeds, and we will also consider suggestions from management for additional or revised objectives.

 • Office of Inspector General, United States Department of Defense, 4800 Mark Center Drive, Alexandria, VA 22350-1500